Robert-Bloom/metro-cs1-pa1/README.md

 #### `Calculator` class

 Contrary to the prototypical assignment, this version will have to support:
-  * both integers and decimals (doubles), by overloading
+  * Both integers and decimals (doubles), by overloading
-  * positive, negative, and zero values
+  * Positive, negative, and zero values
-  * modulo ONLY for integers
+  * Modulo **ONLY** for integers
-  * arbitrary white space between operands and operator, excluding new lines
+  * Arbitrary white space between operands and operator, excluding new lines
-  * parentheses for negative numbers
+  * Parentheses for negative numbers
-  * bonus: three operands w/ operator precedence
+  * **BONUS:** Three operands w/ operator precedence

 #### `Pluralizer` class

 In contrast from the prototypical version of the assignment:
-  * the input will be words each of which might or might not be in singlular or plural form
+  * The input will be words each of which might or might not be in singlular or plural form
-  * there will be no integer count provided as input and the form of each input word has to be determined
+  * There will be no integer count provided as input and the form of each input word has to be determined
-  * irregular plurals are included
+  * Irregular plurals are included
-  * plural forms identical to the singular forms are included
+  * Plural forms identical to the singular forms are included